top of page

 While attending graduate school, I completed a 200-hour yoga teacher training with Yoga by Degrees and have since progressed to an Experienced-Registered Yoga Teacher (E-RYT) with Yoga Alliance, a professional organization for yoga teachers.
 I also hold the Yoga Alliance Continuing Education Provider (YACEP) designation, which allows me to provide continuing education for Registered Yoga Teachers (RYTs).

-From my work as a somatic-based, trauma-informed clinician and yoga facilitator, I have come to understand the importance of establishing safety for survivors of trauma, as well as the ongoing process of healing and recovery they live.
-These understandings have since guided the focus of my clinical practice as I continue to walk with those impacted by trauma and other mental health related symptoms, through the therapeutic and yogic services provided by my private practice.
+From my experiences as a somatic-based, trauma-informed clinician and yoga facilitator, I have come to understand the importance of establishing safety for survivors of trauma, as well as the ongoing process of healing and recovery they live.
+These understandings guide the focus of my clinical practice as I continue to work with those impacted by complex trauma through the therapeutic and yogic services offered at my private practice.

 Experienced-Registered Yoga Teacher (E-RYT)